andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Phew.
 Did I mention my co-performers are fabulous people?

-For our second dress rehearsal we get an audience.
+For our second dress rehearsal we are graced with an audience.
 Members of the ADF staff and participants in the summer dance intensive who have schedule conflicts with the nights of the performance are offered the opportunity to see our final dress.
 Much the same as the venue adds a new layer to the performance, a live audience